michaelcale/books/books/go/0010-getting-started/090-gopath-gobin-goroot.md

 ---
 ## `GOPATH`

-It's important to understand the effect of `GOPATH` environment variable.
+It's important to understand the effect of the `GOPATH` environment variable.

 If you come from other programming languages, you're probably used to placing source code anywhere in the file system.

-Go tools expects a certain layout of the source code.
+Go tools expect a certain layout of the source code.

 `GOPATH` is the root of the workspace and contains the following folders: